amicable’s co-parenting Christmas checklist 2024

 1. Shared-care arrangements for the festive season

 If you have a parenting plan or shared care agreement, you may have already made allowances for the holidays but if you haven’t, it’s not too late.
 Divide the holidays based on what will work for the kids not what’s ‘fair’ or ‘equal’ for the adults.
 There are lots of options for creating a co-parenting Christmas schedule, so try to work around what works best for you both.
-Keep in mind, you want to make this Christmas an enjoyable experience for your child(ren) as a priority.
+Keep in mind that you want to make this Christmas an enjoyable experience for your child(ren) as a priority.

 Try to minimise to-ing and fro-ing and listen to what the kids would like (if they are old enough).
 If the atmosphere between you is tense, don’t be pressured into doing Christmas together.
 Two happy separated parents are a million times better than a bad atmosphere.
 Make alternative arrangements next year if this year doesn’t work, irrespective of whose turn it is.